sandmman/swift-enterprise-demo/README.md

 #0   running   2017-03-12 11:47:18 PM   0.0%   1M of 256M   247M of 1G
 ```

-Once the application is running on Bluemix, you can access your application assigned URL (i.e. route).
-To find the route, you can log on to your [Bluemix account](https://console.ng.bluemix.net), or you can inspect the output from the execution of the `bluemix app push` or `bx app show <application name>` commands.
+Once the application is running on IBM Cloud, you can access your application assigned URL (i.e. route).
+To find the route, you can log on to your [IBM Cloud account](https://console.ng.bluemix.net), or you can inspect the output from the execution of the `bx app push` or `bx app show <application name>` commands.
 The string value shown next to the `urls` field contains the assigned route.
 Use that route as the URL to access the sample server using the browser of your choice.

 ```bash
 $ bx app show SwiftEnterpriseDemo